nirajp82/AWSServicesForCSharpDevelopers/SystemsManager/03_SSM_Doc_Intro.md

 ## 🛠️ 3.6: Creating Custom Documents

-Excellent — let’s break it down completely so you understand **why custom SSM Documents are created**, how they differ from **default (built-in) documents**, and how you use them practically.

 ## 🔧 **Why Create a Custom SSM Document?**

 AWS provides **default documents** (also called managed documents) for **common use cases**, but they don’t always match your **specific automation needs**.